 There’s a common misconception that search engine traffic (aka SEO traffic) is free.
 That’s primarily due to the logical comparison against search engine advertising, which is obviously not free.
 With search engine advertising, you’ll pay for every click on your ad.
 With organic SEO traffic there is no cost for clicks to your website.

 But is it really free?
 Is it possible to invest zero time and money and still generate traffic from SEO?

 Of course not.
 Just because you built a beautiful website does not mean you’re going to rank high enough in Google to drive any meaningful traffic.
-As I explained in this article, to rank high in Google, you’ll need a relevant webpage and an authoritative domain.
+To rank high in Google, you’ll need a relevant webpage and an authoritative domain.

-You may be wondering, how relevant and how authoritative does your website really need to be?
-That question leads us to the #1 factor that will determine how much local SEO will cost.
+You may be wondering, “How relevant and authoritative does my website really need to be?”
+That question leads us to the #1 factor that will determine how much local SEO will cost…

 #1 Factor That Determines the Cost of SEO